kachiann/mlops-zoomcamp/project/README.md

 # Bike Sharing Demand Prediction

 ## Project Description
+This is the implementation of my project for the course mlops-zoomcamp from [DataTalksClub](https://github.com/DataTalksClub/mlops-zoomcamp).
 The goal of this project is to build an end-to-end machine learning pipeline to predict bike-sharing demand using historical data.
 This prediction will help optimize bike distribution and availability in a bike-sharing system.

 ## Problem Statement